 It is planned to increase the activities for international groups of young people.
 Project-based trainings for agroforestry and soil improvement shall show the trainees and the farmers around, how they can use their land supporting biodiversity without pesticides, reversing erosion, improving the landscape and the attractiveness of the region and so on.
 Trainings about a grey water treatment plant using plants shall spread the ideas of closing local circles of resource flows for resilience.
 More projects on regional circular economies and social entrepreneurships are in preparation.

 6. Which NGO is responsible for this?

 ThinkCamp gem. eG is our nonprofit NGO which organizes the UnaVision activities.
-The ThinkCamp initiative was founded in 2007 and works around sustainable development with project-based workshops, research and learning journeys and hiking dialogs.
+The ThinkCamp initiative began in 2007, was founded as a cooperative in 2010 and works around sustainable development with project-based workshops, research and learning journeys and hiking dialogs.
 Numerous activities were implemented in Europe, Africa, Asia and the Americas.
 See: